albar965/littlenavconnect-manual/src/en/USAGE.rst

    Connect dialog with correct values to access the Little Navconnect shown above.

 #.
 Select ``Connect to a remote Flight Simulator``.
 #.
-Add the value for host name.
-This can be either the host name or the
+Add the value for host name or the
    IP address printed by *Little Navconnect*.
 #.
 Check the value for the port. ``51968`` is the default value and does
    not need to be changed usually.